||Does the offense profile of detained juveniles in residential placement vary by State?

 [ CSV file ]

-- In most states, status offenders accounted for less than 10% of detained offenders.
+- With the exception of West Virginia and Wyoming, status offenders accounted for less than 10% of detained offenders.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home